Aelto/tw3-cahirc-language/README.md

 separated by commas for multiple types like so: `<Type1, Type2>`

 ### Macros
-> Important detail for people used to the C macros, the `cahir` preprocessor
+> Important detail for people used to the C macros, the `cahirc` preprocessor
 > will replace any occurence of your macro parameters.
 For example a parameter `x`
 > will match with the letter x in the word `extra` and will be replaced by the
 > value that was provided during the macro call.